Key teamwork principles to help your ministry ride the

 creativity and desire to promote the weekend to all ages.
 When our

-church presents an Easter pageant or a Christmas program, I'm
+church presents a pageant or a program, I’m

 always encouraged by the servants’ hearts of the members of the